CartoDB/cartodb/doc/API.md

   - **layer** layer from the visualization where the overlay should be applied (optional)
   - **type** zoom / tooltip / infobox

-Extra options are available based on the UI component selected before.
+If no layer is provided, the overlay will be added to the first layer of the visualization.
+Extra options are available based on the specific UI component.

 ##### Returns